 - A bikepacking-style setup works great, but a couple of small panniers will do just the job nicely too.
 Only carry what you really need and your legs will thank you later.I

-- We like to carry fresh produce, fruit, a loaf of sourdough, a bag of totopos, or a flask of mezcal, so the setup I run intended to expand and contract, and allow me enjoy the finer things in life.
+- We like to carry fresh produce, fruit, a loaf of sourdough, a bag of totopos, or a flask of mezcal, so the setup I run intended to expand and contract, for the finer things in life.

 - On the subject of food… it’s hard to beat a visit to Boulenc bakery on your way out, to load up with tasty treats for the first couple of days.
-Their homemade granola is excellent, too!
-As is that of Pan Con Madre, also a bakery.
-Google them!
+Their homemade granola is excellent, too, as is that of Pan Con Madre.

 - Dry season?
 Add water carrying capacity and subtract waterproofs.
 I can get by on about 3-4 litres of water between reliable refills.
-If in doubt, or you get especially thirsty, bring a foldaway water bladder too.
+If in doubt bring a foldaway water bladder too.